Managing an organization

 - Select Remove (this button will also show as Cancel Invite if the user hasn't accepted their invitation yet)

-In premium Organizations, only Administrators can deprovision Members.
-Learn how here.
+In premium organizations, only admins can deprovision members.

 Acceptable use terms for guests